How to Be a Better Defender in Soccer

 A good defensive stance involves keeping your feet shoulder-width apart, with your weight evenly distributed between both feet.
 Your knees should be slightly bent, and your body should be leaning forward slightly.

-In almost any sport, a defensive stance is critical to move laterally, sideways and turn to sprint on a dime.
+In almost any sport, a defensive stance is critical to move laterally, sideways, and turn to sprint on a dime.

 When it comes to footwork, it’s important to be light on your feet and able to move quickly in any direction.
 This means taking short, quick steps and being able to change direction at a moment’s notice.